SP33DC0R3/todo-list-app/README.md

 - Each instance of the application operates independently with its own todo list.
 - Customize the application by modifying the UI, colors, fonts, or adding new features.

 For more information or assistance, feel free to contact us.
+Gmail: aelizamer95@gmail.com